joshuamkite/terraform-aws-ssh-bastion-service/Changleog.md

 # 3.7

 **Feature:** Make ELB health check port optionally either port 22 (containerised service) or port 2222 (EC2 host sshd).
 This addresses the issue where a large number of bastions checking into the same parent account for IAM queries health checks causes rate limiting from AWS.
+Security group rules are conditinoally created to support any combination of access/healthceck on port 2222 or not.

 # 3.6 (tested!)
 ## With special thanks to Luis Silva for his excellent contributions